SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 | Patch Panels in Distribution Cabinets | SC/APC | Modular systems, high density | < 0.2 dB |

-Municipal utilities such as Stadtwerke München consistently implement SC/APC in their FTTH projects combined with modular splice modules.
-The higher initial investment of 10 to 30 per cent compared to SC/UPC is recovered through reduced maintenance costs within two years.
+Municipal utilities consistently implement SC/APC in their FTTH projects combined with modular splice modules.
+The higher initial investment compared to SC/UPC is recovered through reduced maintenance costs.

 SC/APC vs. SC/UPC Connectors: Cost Factors and Economics